dphfox/tiniest/README.md

 - Pretty-formatted summaries of reports with emoji, Unicode, and colour
 - Benchmark how long tests run for
 - Extensible, lightweight plugin system
+- Snapshot testing for all quotable data types

 ### Planned

-- Snapshots with your own serialiser
-- Test discovery with your own IO system
+- Test discovery for Lune

 ## Installation

 No installation needed!

 `tiniest` is distributed as a set of portable Luau files that sit next to each other.
-You can keep just the files you want to use.
+Drop them into your `lib` folder, keep the ones you need, and start using `tiniest` right away :)

 ## Usage